 How long to save wafu dressing

-It can be saved for a week in the fridge.
+You can save this fabulous dressing for a week in the fridge.
 Keep the dressing in an air-tight glass bottle.
-Shake the bottle before using if the ingredients are not combined.
+Or if you see separated, shake the bottle before using.

 Is wafu dressing gluten-free?